 Over the past several years, USATF has initiated national club championships in cross country and track and field, and has recently added a marathon relay championship.
 These national club championships provide clubs a chance to showcase their talents and earn national bragging rights.

-The current club fees for Oregon are available here.
+The current club fee for Oregon is available here.
 To apply or renew your organization or club, click here.

-The United States Olympic and Paralympic Committee (USOPC) requires that all Olympic National Governing Bodies (NGBs) institute the SafeSport Program beginning in 2015.
+The United States Olympic and Paralympic Committee (USOPC) requires that all Olympic National Governing Bodies (NGBs) institute the SafeSport Program.

 All Youth Club Coaches and Volunteers will need to complete the SafeSport Program Requirements before your club’s membership will be approved and activated in the USATF system.
 There will be no exceptions to this rule.